anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Domain Registrar: In general the domain registrar fulfills the same functionality regarding the bootstrapping of the pledge in a (customer) site domain by facilitating the communication of the pledge with the MASA service and the domain PKI service.
   In contrast to {{RFC8995}}, the domain registrar does not interact with a pledge directly but through the registrar-agent.
   The registrar detects if the bootstrapping is performed by the pledge directly or by the registrar-agent.

-The manufacturer provided components/services (MASA and Ownership tracker) are used as defined in {{RFC8995}}.
+* The manufacturer provided components/services (MASA and Ownership tracker) are used as defined in {{RFC8995}}.
 For issuing a voucher, the MASA may perform additional checks on a voucher-request, to issue a voucher indicating agent-proximity instead of (registrar-)proximity.

 ## Agent-Proximity Assertion {#agt_prx}

+"Agent-proximity" is a statement, that the proximity registrar certificate was provided via the registrar-agent as defined in {{exchanges_uc2}} and not directly to the pledge.
 "Agent-proximity" is a weaker assertion then "proximity".
-It is defined as additional assertion type in {{I-D.ietf-anima-rfc8366bis}}
+It is defined as additional assertion type in {{I-D.ietf-anima-rfc8366bis}}.
-"agent-proximity" is a statement, that the proximity registrar certificate was provided via the registrar-agent as defined in {{exchanges_uc2}} and not directly to the pledge.
 This can be verified by the registrar and also by the MASA during the voucher-request processing.
 Note that at the time of creating the voucher-request, the pledge cannot verify the registrar's registrar EE  certificate and has no proof-of-possession of the corresponding private key for the certificate.
 The pledge therefore accepts the registrar EE certificate provisionally until it receives the voucher as described in  {{exchanges_uc2_3}}.